Standards and Procedures

 Current Components of TATEP

-- University-Level TA Training – New TAs’ attendance at the Center for Teaching Excellence (CTE) Teaching Assistant Institute (TAI) is mandatory.
-TAs whose first teaching assignment is for the new academic year and TAs who have not previously completed TA training are required to attend the TA Institute on the date assigned to their College by the Graduate and Professional School.
-The TA Institute is offered twice a year, once each Fall and Spring semester.
+• University-Level TA Training – New TAs’ attendance at the Center for Teaching Excellence (CTE) Teaching Assistant Institute (TAI) is mandatory.
+TAs whose first teaching assignment is for the new academic year and TAs who have not previously completed TA training are required to attend the TAI.
+The TAI is offered the week prior to each Fall and Spring semester with make-up dates offered on a Saturday each fall and spring semester.
 By the twelfth class day in the Fall and Spring semesters, departments will enter information about all TAs employed by their department in the TATEP Compliance System.
 Departmental and college-level users of the TATEP system will be able to view certificates of students who completed all elements of the TAI one week after the final institute date.
 Departments wishing to offer training through their department-level TA training program equivalent to the TAI may apply for a “Request for Teaching Assistant Institute Waiver.”
 Approval for waivers is granted by the CTE for a three-year period.
 Departments must reapply for a waiver every three years.
 Departments are required to submit a syllabus outlining the departmental training program for new TAs, as well as copies of training materials for new TAs.
 Departments with a waiver should still enter information about their TAs into the TATEP system by the twelfth class day each Fall and Spring semester.

-- TA Evaluation – Each academic department employing TAs shall develop an appropriate set of procedures and evaluation instruments to employ in monitoring the performance of TAs each semester.
+• TA Evaluation – Each academic department employing TAs shall develop an appropriate set of procedures and evaluation instruments to employ in monitoring the performance and providing feedback to TAs each semester.
 Departments will share their evaluation and feedback process in their departmental reports each year.

 Visit the Teaching Assistant Training and Evaluation Program website for more information on the training of TAs, including training dates and requirements.